1mh/pyqt-examples/README.md

 source venv/bin/activate
 ```

-Then, execute the following to install the necessary dependencies:
+Now execute the following to install the necessary dependencies:

     pip install -Ur src/requirements.txt

 Once you have done this, use `cd` to navigate to the example you're interested in in the [`src/`](src) folder.
+For example:

+    cd "src/01 PyQt QLabel"

 You'll find a `.py` file there, typically `main.py`.
 You can run it with the command:

     python main.py